XRCC Tutorial - Pinball

 Overview

 You will build an interactive Pinball Machine using XRCC in this tutorial.
-This tutorial will focus on using the XRCC's physics features to create the pinball game, you will learn how to use physics settings and physics-type behaviour blocks to create a physics-based game.
-This is an advanced level XRCC tutorial, if it's your first time using the XRCC, we recommend that you finish tutorials 1 - 2 first.
+This tutorial will focus on using the XRCC's physics features to create the pinball game.
+You will learn how to use physics settings and physics-type behaviour blocks to create a physics-based game.
+This is an advanced-level XRCC tutorial.
+If it's your first time using XRCC, we recommend that you finish tutorials 1 and 2 first.

 Techniques Covered